 The holidays are just around the corner.
-This is the time a year where we all get a little distracted from studying English.
+This is the time of year when we all get a little distracted from studying English.
 As we think about buying gifts, let’s think about a gift for someone learning English.
 If you or you know someone is studying English and you want to help them stay on track, stay tuned.

-Some of the best gifts to give someone are those that are actually useful and helps someone achieve their goals.
-I have made a list of my top 10 best gifts to gift someone who is learning English.
-These are some of the suggestions that I have found very useful for beginner to intermediate level English learners.
+Some of the best gifts to give someone are those that are actually useful and help someone achieve their goals.
+I have made a list of my top 10 best gifts to gift someone who is English Learner.
+These are some of the suggestions that I have found very useful for beginner to intermediate-level English learners.

 My top 10 gifts for English Learners

-- Cookbooks: if you or your friend whom you’re gifting this to loves food, cookbooks are a fun way to practice instructions and vocabulary about food.
+if you or your friend to whom you’re gifting this loves food, cookbooks are a fun way to practice instructions and vocabulary about food.
 They are also great to learn about American cuisine if you choose a book specifically about American food.

 - Harry Potter- J.K Rowling: it’s super easy to start with any of these books as they have been written in several languages and a lot of people from all over the world have seen the movies.
 It is written in a way that teenagers and kids can understand.